sachabz/APIGEO/README.md

 # apigeo

 ## About apigeo
-2048 is a web project created in on day for a school project
+apigeo is a web project created in on day for a school project

 ## Created with
-- vuejs, bootstrap
+- vuejs, bootstrap, API from the gouvernement

 ## Langages
 - CSS3, HTML5,